-Timothy Murere Njoya is a Minister of the Presbyterian Church of East Africa and a leading advocate for justice and human rights in Kenya.
+Timothy Murere Njoya is a retired Minister of the Presbyterian Church of East Africa and a leading advocate for justice and human rights in Kenya.
 Rev. Njoya received his PhD from Princeton Theological Seminary in 1971 and Doctor of Divinity from Knox College, University of Toronto, in 1998.
-He is the recipient of the John Humphrey Freedom Award of the International Centre for Human Rights and Democratic Development (2000) and the E.H.
+He is the recipient of the John Humphrey Freedom Award of the International Centre for Human Rights and Democratic Development (2000), the E.H.
 Johnson Award of the Presbyterian Church of

 NEWS